 IAIM provides investment advisory services and portfolio management services.
 It does not provide securities custodial services, though it is deemed to have custody of client assets due to its affiliated entity ETCB acting as qualified custodian.
 At no time will IAIM accept or maintain custody of a Client's funds or securities, except for the authorized deduction of IAIM's fees or as a result of a Client's implementation of a standing letter of authorization.
 All Client assets will be managed within their designated account(s) at the qualified custodian, pursuant to the IAIM investment advisory agreement.
 A "qualified custodian" is a financial institution that holds and safeguards assets on behalf of investors.
 A qualified custodian either maintains client funds and securities in a separate account for each client under that client's name, or in accounts that contain only client funds and securities under the name of the investment adviser as agent or trustee for the clients.
-In order to be considered a "qualified custodian" the institution must meet certain regulatory requirements (hereinafter referred to individually as a "Custodian" or collectively as "Custodians").
+In order to be considered a "qualified custodian" or collectively as "Custodians").
 Please see Item 12 - Brokerage Practices.